Political Peculiarities and the Blues at People’s University

 • Nixon and Eisenhower met at Wheeling’s airport on Sept.
 24, 1952.
 The meeting was held during the election campaign of 1952 by which the Republican Eisenhower-Nixon ticket defeated the Democratic Stevenson-Sparkman ticket.
 The meeting was held during a very tense time for the Republican campaign, and there was much speculation that Nixon would be knocked off the ticket.
 I will look at the reasons behind the speculation and how the press covered the meeting.

 • Dr. Joseph Laker was born and raised in Indianapolis, Indiana.
 Following his graduation from Marian College with a degree in history, he spent two years teaching English conversation in Kyoto, Japan.
-He returned home to seek advanced degrees at Indiana University and received his doctoral degree in history in 1975.
+He returned home to seek advanced degrees at Indiana University and received his Ph.
+D. in history in 1975.
 He spent the next 33 years at Wheeling Jesuit University.
 He has written a number of articles on various aspects of Japanese and world history.
 Since retiring in 2008, he was written a history on Wheeling Jesuit and a variety of articles on West Virginia history.